-6. Take a Nap or Do Yoga
+5. Take a Nap or Practice Yoga

-7. Try a Prenatal Massage
+6. Try a Prenatal Massage

 Go to a prenatal massage therapist to relieve the stress from shoulders, neck, and back.
 If going out to the therapist doesn’t work for you, then there are certain massages that can be done at home.
 Try rubbing your shoulders at the base of your skull and below your wrists.
-Be aware of trigger points that can induce contractions such as the point between the thumb and index finger and avoid them.
+Be aware of trigger points that can induce contractions such as the point between the thumb and index finger, and avoid them.

-8. Use Peppermint Oil
+7. Use Peppermint Oil

 Peppermint oil has a cooling effect on the skin and reduces tension.
 It also lessens headache sensitivity.
 Take a few drops of the peppermint oil in your palms and rub it in between your palms for a few seconds.
-Apply oil to the temples of forehead and massage for a minute.
+Apply oil to the temples or forehead and massage for a minute.
 Do this before going to bed to see positive results.

-10. Lemon Juice
+9. Drink Lemon Juice

-To prepare a lemon drink, you need
+To prepare a lemon juice, you will need

 - Half a lemon